waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Sighting 1: Burned Tower (Complete)
 - Sighting 2: Cianwood City (Complete)
     - Note: Observed Suicune at (10, 14) and defeated Eusine.
 [Verified]
-- Sighting 3 (Current Goal): Route 42 Central Island.
+- Sighting 3 (Goal): Route 42 Central Island.
     - How: Surf from the mainland (e.g., from (13, 8)) to the island.
 Use Cut at (24, 13) to enter the grove.
 Approach the three Apricorn trees.
 Suicune should appear as a sprite and flee.
 - Sighting 4: Route 36 (Sudowoodo junction).
     - How: Approach the junction at (35, 9) after the Route 42 sighting.